TheKikGen/BoutKlik/README.md

 ## Configuration

 If you plug the board to your computer with a USB cable, you can change the root midi channel by accessing to a configuration menu.
-Note : this firmware has no USB midi interface.
-It is a standalone midi firmware.

 You need to install a terminal emulation like TERATERM (or any other), and open the serial port corresponding to the board.
 Once connected, you must press the "C" key on your keyboard.